CBICA/FigureGenerator/README.md

 A single PNG:
 - All axes views along the x-axis
 - Show only the image in the first row
-- Second row image and mask overlayed based on opacity
+- Second row image and mask overlaid based on opacity
-- Repeat per mask file
+- Repeat one row per mask file

 ### For multiple images